mobizt/ESP-Mail-Client/README.md

-# Mail Client Arduino Library for ESP32 and ESP8266 v 1.2.0
+# Mail Client Arduino Library for ESP32 and ESP8266 v 1.3.0

 [![Join the chat at https://gitter.im/mobizt/ESP_Mail_Client](https://badges.gitter.im/mobizt/ESP_Mail_Client.svg)](https://gitter.im/mobizt/ESP_Mail_Client?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-The complete and secure Mail Client for ESP32 and ESP8266 devices for sending and reading the Email through the SMTP and IMAP servers.
+The first, complete and secure Arduino EMail Client library for Espressif's ESP32 and ESP8266, Atmel's SAMD21 devices with u-blox NINA-W102 WiFi/Bluetooth module to send and read Email through the SMTP and IMAP servers.

-With this library, the devices can both send and read the Email with many types of attachments supported and provides more reliable and flexibilities of usages.
+This library allows sending and reading Email with various attachments supported and provides more reliable and flexibilities of usages.

-The library was tested and work well with ESP32s and ESP8266s based modules.
+The library was tested and work well with ESP32s, ESP8266s, SAMD21s based modules.

 This library was developed to replace the deprecated ESP32 Mail Client library with more options and features, better reliability and also conforms to the RFC standards.

+This library has built-in WiFi client and aim to be complete Email client that can send and read Email with no restrictions and no indirect Email proxy (Email sending server) services needed.

+Other serial Mobile network modem (GSM/3G/4G) and SPI/I2C Ethernet board which GSM or Ethernet Plain/SSL TCP client libraries are available, are not compattible to integrate to use with this library because network upgradable was not supported in those libraries.

 ![ESP Mail](/media/images/esp-mail-client.svg)